aarohibhatnagar13/cpu-scheduler/README.md

 - Real context-switch counts (voluntary/non-voluntary) extracted by parsing `/proc/[pid]/status`, with a `getrusage()` fallback on macOS
 - Cross-platform via `#ifdef __linux__` — compiles cleanly on macOS, enables kernel-level features on Linux

-Both paths write to a common CSV schema, so simulated scheduler behavior can be directly compared against real OS execution.

 ---